Azure/retro-arcade/README.md

 ### Contents

-There will be an associated app with source code forked from the GBB Darp Workshop.
+There will be an associated app with source code forked from the GBB Dapr Workshop.

 It will also include: